 We fit the IPM to multiple datasets using Bayesian inference and implemented the model in STAN (Carpenter et al. 2017) using the rstan package in R (Stan Development Team 2024).
 The model was fit using 4 chains, 8000 warm up iterations and 24,000 total iterations.
 We used an adapt-delta of 0.99 to force the model to take smaller steps when searching the parameter space.
 We diagnosed chain convergence using the Gelman-Rubin statistic (Brooks & Gelman 1998) and visually inspected coherence in the distribution of posterior samples from each chain using trace plots (Figure SXX).
 We used the priorsense package in R to evaluate how sensitive the posterior distribution was to prior and likelihood perturbations (Kallioinen et al. 2023).

 Marine juvenile abundance estimated in the IPM (Nt,s=j) was fit to a juvenile fall Chum salmon index arising from data collected in the Northern Bering Sea (NBS) survey.
 The NBS survey is a collaborative survey run by ADFG, NOAA Alaska Fishery Science Center to better understand the Northern Bering Sea Ecosystem (Murphy et al. 2021).
 The survey has collected a wide array of ecosystem information, including juvenile salmon abundance from surface trawls that are conducted at multiple stations across the NBS.
 The survey is conducted annually in Summer/Fall (typically between August and September), which is the termination of juvenile Chum salmon first summer at sea before they migrate to the Gulf of Alaska/Eastern Aleutians.
-Fish caught in this survey are allocated to genetic reporting groups using a spatial mixed stock analysis (MSA) (CITE, Lee et al..?).
-The MSA has five reporting groups, including Yukon River fall chum salmon.
-Genotype and analysis are further detailed by XX.

 To account for spatial and temporal survey imbalances, Chum salmon CPUE data were used to estimate a juvenile Chum salmon index (Garcia et al in prep?).
 A Vector Autoregressive Spatio-Temporal modeling approach was used to create an independent index of juvenile chum salmon, and methods are detailed by Cunningham et al (Thorson 2019).
 The NBS survey includes multiple stocks of juvenile chum salmon that spend their first summer in the NBS.
-Thus, to isolate an index for juvenile fall chum salmon specifically, we utilized results from the MSA (Lee et al 2024??).
-We multiplied mean annual estimated annual proportion of Yukon River fall chum salmon by the total index of juvenile Chum salmon to yield a fall Chum stock-specific juvenile index.
+Chum salmon caught in this survey are allocated to genetic reporting groups using a spatial mixed stock analysis (MSA) (CITE, Lee et al..?).
+The MSA has five reporting groups, including Yukon River fall chum salmon.
+Genotype and analysis are further detailed by XX.
+T We multiplied the mean annual estimated annual proportion of Yukon River fall chum salmon by the total index of juvenile Chum salmon to yield a fall Chum stock-specific juvenile index.

 To translate the model estimated juvenile abundances to the scale of the observed juvenile abundances, we estimated a constant, q.
 We fit the model to the juvenile index ranging from brood years 2002 to 2022.
 Observation error was assumed as log-normally distributed: